Shop These Philly Makers for All Your Eagles Playoffs Gear

 Photograph courtesy of Sew Much Cooler

-If your kid’s biggest complaint about Eagles clothes is that they just aren’t “twirly” enough, Sew Much Cooler is here to help.
+If your kid’s biggest complaint about Eagles clothes is that they just aren’t “twirly” enough, Sew Much Cooler is here for you.
 Lindsay Gradel’s handmade creations use Eagles-print fabric to make sweet reversible dresses and skirts so you don’t have to sacrifice cuteness for team spirit.
+In addition to classic Eagles logo fabric, she also has apparel in custom Kelly green fabric boasting an Eagles-inspired print designed by her own father, Jeffery Arden.
 She’ll even make a matching skirt for your little one’s doll!

 Available online.